A Vicious Circle

 Please click within each circle for more information about the various forms of malzoism.

-(smaller mobile devices may need to be rotated to landscape)
+(smaller mobile devices may need to be rotated)

 As defined by Dr. Melanie Joy, carnism is “the dominant, yet invisible paradigm in modern culture supporting the choice to consume meat.”

 People who choose to eat animal flesh are often called "carnists".

 A malzoan is a person who condones, promotes, or actively engages in non-human animal exploitation, subjugation, reproductive abuse, torture, murder, consumption, or commodification.
 The philosophy and worldview that is accepting of this behavior is known as malzoism.